danielebogo/PSUpdateApp/README.md

 }
 </pre>

-Use `setURLAdHoc:` if you want create a `stringWithFormat:` between your custom url and the appStoreLocation property of PSUpdateApp.
+Use `setURLAdHoc:` if you want to create a `stringWithFormat:` between your custom url and the appStoreLocation property of PSUpdateApp.

 ### Notes

-- This project required ARC and iOS target from 5.0
+- This project requires ARC and iOS target from 5.0
 - Use the PSUpdateApp properties to change the PSUpdateApp default value: for example the **app name** or **store location**
 - It's localized
 - It has a simple BDD test inside the example project